decal/werdlists/dns-hostnames/README.md

 | fierce-lists-5000          | `5000.txt` from fierce repository's lists folder
 | fierce-lists-default       | `default.txt` from fierce repository's lists folder
 | fierce-scanner-hosts       | `hosts.txt` file packaged with *fierce* DNS scanner
+| fuzsub-merged-dictionaries | merged file of all dictionaries packaged with [FuzSub](https://github.com/DavexPro/FuzSub "A Tool For Fuzzing Sub-domain.") tool
 | host-names-large           | the largest list of host names in this folder
 | host-names-medium          | a medium-sized list of host names only
 | host-names-small           | list of host names that's manageably sized